goFrendiAsgard/zaruba/docs/use-cases/from-zero-to-cloud.md

 # Override Static Web Server's Init Script

-Your 🐸 `Static Web Server` needs to to let your users know where 🐍 `Book Catalog API` is located.
+Your 🐸 `Static Web Server` needs to let your users know where your 🐍 `Book Catalog API` is.

 We can do this by: